 Important: You need PHP installed on your server in order for the Server Sync to work.
-You can use this publishing option for Free and your project will be hosted by you on your server.
+You can use this publishing option in any Brizy PRO paid plans and your project will be hosted by you on your server.

 1. Click the Publish link on your project

 2. Select Server Sync in the popup